The International Commission on Nobility and Royalty

 The above rights are inseparably connected as fundamental attributes of sovereignty.
-If legal internal sovereignty is lost or forfeited, there are no royal (grand, exalted or special) rights left.
+If legal internal sovereignty is lost or forfeited in any way, there are no royal (grand, exalted or special) rights left.
 In other words, all the special qualities of royalty are lost if sovereignty is lost.

 There are many royal families on the earth, who have legally maintained their sovereign status even though they no longer are in power reigning over a territory, kingdom or principality.
 For example:

 There are in all more than forty sovereign houses of Europe, but all do not reign over independent lands or principalities.
 Although many of these houses possess only the title of sovereignty and the right of royal privileges, they are equal in rank to all reigning houses, and their members intermarry freely without loss of title or rank.
 (George H. Merritt, "The Royal Relatives of Europe," Europe at War: a "Red Book" of the Greatest War of History, 1914, p.
 132)

 In other words, deposed sovereignty can be without end provided it is maintained by the rules and principles of "prescriptive" law.
 If the rules are violated, royal status is irretrievably lost, which means all regal rights and privileges are forfeited.
-A person who has no dynastic entitlements cannot restore or pass on to posterity something he does not have.
+A person who has no dynastic entitlements cannot restore or pass on to posterity something he does not have and does not own.

 Those who say that dynastic rights of deposed houses, which is de jure internal, non-territorial sovereignty, cannot be lost, except by perhaps by debellatio, really have no idea what they are talking about.
 Sovereignty and royalty can be permanently lost in many different ways, not only for individuals and/or their posterity, but for whole dynasties.
 The following are a few of these ways:

 A. Abdication and/or renunciation

 B. Dereliction and neglect

 C. Cession by treaty, will or some other arrangement, such as, by estoppel creating an immediate loss or forfeiture of all rights

 D. "Inter-vivos" transfer, sale or mortgage in ancient or modern times